Glue for Finishing Cords

 Answer:

-Although we do not stock the coil/spring type of end cap, you can view our selections of glues and findings here.
+Although we don't stock coil or spring end caps, you can view our selection of glues and findings here.

 Answer contributed by Dale "Cougar" Armstrong